Academic year 2022/23

 Attainment by pupil characteristics

-This section looks at key stage 2 attainment by gender, disadvantage, special educational need (SEN) status, first language and ethnicity.
+This section looks at key stage 2 attainment by sex, disadvantage, special educational need (SEN) status, first language, ethnicity and month of birth.

-Note that the statistics on disadvantage in this publication are provisional and do not include pupils in the care of the local authority for a day or more in the last year unless they were eligible for free school meals during the last 6 years, or they have ceased to be looked after in the last year.
-See the section on Disadvantaged Pupils below for further information.
+The figures for disadvantaged pupils first shown in this publication in September were provisional and did not include pupils in the care of a local authority unless they were eligible for free school meals during the last 6 years or ceased to be looked-after in the last year.
+This has now been updated in this publication.

 Attainment at the higher standard